 Rosita Sands- Columbia College Chicago/ Black Music & Music Education

 Life After Graduation: “What We Wish We Learned”

 Have you ever wondered what music students discover once they graduate and enter the professional world?
 Do you want to know what students REALLY want to learn during their musical studies?
-Join us on April 16th at 3:30 PM ET to get tips, tricks, and advice from current students and alumni from 5 different music schools.
-Register here.
+Get tips, tricks, and advice from current students and alumni from 5 different music schools.